top of page

 Acknowledgements

-Massive thanks the people who generously contributed their time, knowledge and labour as co-researchers of this project.
-Whether you came for five workshops or one, your collective lived experience of struggle, your activist insights, and your ongoing curiosity about how to make just change contributed to a creative holistic learning-for-action resource which can benefit the many.
+Massive thanks to the people who generously contributed their time, knowledge and labour as co-researchers of this project.
+Whether you came for five workshops or one, your collective lived experience of struggle, your activist insights, and your ongoing curiosity about how to bring about just change contributed to a creative holistic learning-for-action resource which can benefit the many.

 Co-researchers are listed in alphabetical order: